ibm-cloud-docs/containers/monitoring.md

 ## Viewing metrics
 {: #monitoring-view}

-To view your metrics, navigate to your cluster resource page in the console and click on the relevant cluster.
+To view your metrics, navigate to your cluster resource page in the console and click the relevant cluster.
 In the **Integrations** section, find the **Monitoring** option and click **Launch**.
 A separate window opens where you can view your cluster metrics.

 ### Launching {{site.data.keyword.mon_full}} from the Observability page
 {: #monitoring-view-ob}